Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

-It might all sound a little confusing, until you watch Chickadees and Titmice interacting at a feeder.
+It might all sound a little confusing until you watch Chickadees and Titmice interacting at a feeder.
 It’s really not accurate to say they get along, but they do exhibit some of the same quirky characteristics.
 They even approach feeding the same way, by swiping seeds and retreating into the branches to munch away in peace.
 It’s definitely easy to see they are related.

 Just about all birds of the genus Poecile are small, energetic birds, and this Chickadee is no exception.
-They are very active, and quite brave despite their diminutive size.
+They are very active and quite brave despite their diminutive size.
 Adults reach a body length of four to six inches, and they are among the smallest birds you’ll see in your backyard.

 In fact, this handy signal even serves to alert other enterprising species, who are more than happy to follow the Chickadee’s lead.
-As winter nears other small birds may flock along with the Chickadee for this very reason.
-Within a flock, Chickadees establish a pecking order determined by sex and age, and may be dominant over other Chickadee species when they intermix.
+As winter nears, other small birds may flock along with the Chickadee for this very reason.
+Within a flock, Chickadees establish a pecking order determined by sex and age and may be dominant over other Chickadee species when they intermix.

 The Chickadee does not migrate for the winter months.
-It stays in the same habitat year-round, and like most birds is capable of surviving the harshest winters.
+It stays in the same habitat year-round and, like most birds, is capable of surviving the harshest winters.
 It has the rare ability to decrease its body temperature and enter short periods of torpor in extreme conditions.
-This may occur at night when temperatures drop, or during extensive storms.
-But more likely than not you’ll see the little Chickadee flitting around even on cold and snowy days.
+This may occur at night when temperatures drop or during extensive storms.
+But more likely than not, you’ll see the little Chickadee flitting around even on cold and snowy days.

 Black-capped Chickadee Sounds and Song

-Natural Habitat and Diet
+Black-capped Chickadee Habitat and Diet

-The Chickadee prefers dense woods, scrub brush and thick vegetation.
+The Chickadee prefers dense woods, scrub brush, and thick vegetation.
 It does fine in the deepest parts of deciduous forests.
 However, it also does very well in suburban settings with yards and shrubs.
 Being a small bird, it easily finds places to roost amid thick branches and bushes, and the influence of humans eliminates some of the predator threats.

-Insects, berries, larvae and seeds are preferred dietary items.
+Insects, berries, larvae, and seeds are preferred dietary items.
 The Chickadee hunts from branch to branch in the summer months, snatching insects from leaves or even straight out of the air.
-In the winter it will search for seeds and berries or hunt for dormant insects in the bark of trees.
+In the winter, it will search for seeds and berries or hunt for dormant insects in the bark of trees.

 This interesting bird also caches its food.
-When food is plentiful, the Chickadee will hide food in tree bark, leaves or tree cavities for later consumption.
+When food is plentiful, the Chickadee will hide food in tree bark, leaves, or tree cavities for later consumption.
 It can recall the location of its stash for several weeks, which is pretty impressive for an animal with a brain the size of a pea!